dalethomas81/HamMessenger/README.md

 Panasonic 18650 - don't have a link but you can get them on eBay or Amazon

 ## Updates ##

+18-JUL-2021: The printed circuit boards from OSH will be arriving tomorrow!
+I have added all of the parts needed to build HamMessenger [here](/Documentation/Parts/BOMs).

 04-JUL-2021: Version 1 of the pcb for HamMessenger has be sent for fabrication.
 The estimated delivery date is the 22nd of July.
 In the meantime I will be ordering the components to populate the board.
 As I do that I will make sure to get the links for the components and add them to the BOM in the Eagle folder.